2005 Houston Astros season: June

+Retirement of Jim Wynn's uniform number 24

+1968 Astros publicity photo of Jimmy Wynn.

-During a pre-game ceremony on June 25, the club officially retired the uniform numbers of former outfielder Jimmy Wynn.
-Dubbed "The Toy Cannon," the 5-foot-9 Wynn became the Colt.45s/Astros' original slugger who slammed 291 home runs during his 15-year career, including 223 with Houston—a franchise record that remained until Bagwell surpassed him in 1999.
+During a pre-game ceremony on June 25, the club officially retired uniform number 24, donned by former outfielder Jimmy Wynn.
+Dubbed "The Toy Cannon," the 5 ft 9 in Wynn embodied the Colt.45s/Astros' original slugger, slamming 291 home runs during his 15-year career, including 223 with Houston—a franchise record that remained until Bagwell surpassed him in 1999.
 A native of the Cincinnati metropolitan area, Wynn signed out of high school with the Reds in 1962.
 Later that year, Houston selected him in the first-year player draft.
+Wynn began his major league career and spent 11 seasons with Houston from 1963 to 1973 prior to playing for Los Angeles, New York, Atlanta, and Milwaukee.

-Wynn became the first Astros player to connect for three runs in one game and departed Houston ranked among club leaders in hits (1,291), home runs and runs batted in (719 RBI).
+An excellent blend of power, speed, and patience, some of Wynn's distinctions included becoming the first Astros player to connect for three home runs in one game (June 15, 1967), the first to hit 30 home runs in a season (August 23, 1967), their first 40-stolen base bandit (43 in 1965), and, in 1969, a then-NL record tying 148 bases on balls fortified with an on-base streak of 52 games which tied for sixth in NL history.
+Following the 1973 campaign, Wynn departed Houston ranked among club leaders in hits (1,291), home runs and runs batted in (719 RBI).